IIDA-Institute/autoscaler/multidimensional-pod-autoscaler/KEP.md

 <!-- - <test>: <link to test coverage> -->

-End-to-end tests are to be added.
+End-to-end tests are to be added in the beta version.

 ### Graduation Criteria